SSyncropel Docs

 BearerIssued byUse case

-Per-instance kernel bearerHosted instance provisioningYour hosted instance's daemon uses this automatically
+Per-instance bearerHosted instance provisioningYour hosted instance uses this automatically

 User-issued API keysyncropel.com/account/api-keysYour scripts and apps; revocable per-key

-Self-host bearerYour own spl serveSelf-host customers running their own daemon
+Self-host bearerYour own spl serveSelf-host customers running their own instance

 Mint a user-issued API key at syncropel.com/account/api-keys.
 Store the value in a secret manager — the plaintext is shown once at mint time.